charu01smita28/pdf-chat-agent/README.md

  - **Enhancing Modularity, Scalability, and Production Readiness**

-    1. I already have used a **microservice architecture** for handling tasks like PDF processing, question answering, and Slack integration.
+    1. Already used a **microservice architecture** for handling tasks like PDF processing, question answering, and Slack integration.
 This allows for independent scaling and deployment of each component.
-    2. I have also used **dependency injection** frameworks to manage and configure dependencies more cleanly, allowing for easier testing and flexibility in changing implementations.
+    2. Already used **dependency injection** frameworks to manage and configure dependencies more cleanly, allowing for easier testing and flexibility in changing implementations.
-    3. I have already used **parallel processing** by using thread pools or asynchronous frameworks to handle multiple requests concurrently without blocking.
+    3. Already used **parallel processing** by using thread pools or asynchronous frameworks to handle multiple requests concurrently without blocking.
 This can be made better.
     4. We can utilize **serverless computing** (e.g., AWS Lambda) for functions that can benefit from event-driven scalability.
     5. We need to Implement a **full suite of unit, integration, and performance tests** to ensure reliability and to catch issues early in the development process.
     6. **Robust Logging and Monitoring** There is also an important need of Incorporate logging for critical operations and errors to aid in debugging and understanding system behavior.
        We can use MLFLow and DagsHub for monitoring and logging and also checking the trace of Large Language Models.

 ## DEMO